DeepanshuSarawagi/Kubernetes/06-Security/README.md

 ```

 Few things to note:
-: kube controller-manager has builtin certificate signer.
+: Kube controller-manager has builtin certificate signer.
 In-order for us to use the kubectl to approve and sign the request,
 we must ensure to pass on the following commands args to kube-apiserver configuration file.
 cluster-signing-cert-file: /etc/kubernetes/pki/ca.crt
 cluster-signing-key-file: /etc/kubernetes/pki/ca.key